tashian/heal.lgbt/content/_index.md

 Coming out is a great place to start.

 What am I?
 That's the real question, isn't it.
 Forget about coming out to your family.
-What about coming out to yoursef?
+What about coming out to yourself?
 You may not even know what you would come out _as_.
 "Am I a lesbian?"
 "Am I nonbinary?"
 "Am I a butch trans girl?"

 Give it a minute.
 Give it a year.
 What's really happening is an internal discovery process.
 We are all discovering more about who we are.
 So, instead of trying to understand yourself perfectly in all of your magical dimensions, it's okay to just sit with the confusion.

 You might gain some new understanding of yourself by describing what you feel to a supportive listener.
 You might have safe and close and supportive enough friends or family or therapist or chat group where you can talk even when you're really confused about yourself.

 Or you may not feel ready for that.
-But at some point, things will become interally as clear to you as they can be without you taking some further steps externally.
+But at some point, things will become internally as clear to you as they can be without you taking some further steps externally.
 Maybe you found a few words that seem to describe your gender and/or sexuality, and you tried them on and, a year later, you see that they still ring true.
 Good.
 Might this change?
 Yes, but that's the beauty of self-discovery.
 Years from now, you might come out to yourself in new ways.
 I'm not sure if these discoveries ever really end.
 But after you've lived with a new discovery internally for a while, taking action in the world is the best way to learn more about yourself.
 Because you only live once, after all.

 Coming out of the closet is not a singular moment where the hero fabulously steps out on stage, loudly and confidently proclaiming their truth.
 It’s a lifelong journey of self-discovery (as you come out in new ways to yourself) and sharing (as you come out to new people in your life).